SinghArindam/Machine_Learning/README.md

-├── AudioSignalProcessingForML/  # Resources and projects related to audio signal processing in ML ├── CO327_LAB/                   # Laboratory exercises and materials for CO327 course ├── Learn_Pytorch/               # Tutorials and projects focused on learning PyTorch ├── Practice_Projects/           # Various practice projects for hands-on ML experience ├── README.md                    # Overview of the repository
+├── AudioSignalProcessingForML/  # Resources and projects related to audio signal processing in ML ├── CO327_LAB/                   # Laboratory exercises and materials for CO327 course ├── Learn_Pytorch/               # Tutorials and projects focused on learning PyTorch ├── Notes/                       # All relevant notes gathered in one folder ├── Practice_Projects/           # Various practice projects for hands-on ML experience ├── README.md                    # Overview of the repository
 ```